camunda/camunda-docs-manual/content/introduction/third-party-libraries.md

 ---

 This section covers third party libraries and their use in Camunda.
-For each component of Camunda the third party libraries are listed.
+For each component of Camunda, the third party libraries are listed.
 For each library, it is explained whether the library is a _required dependency_ or an _optional dependency_.

 Required dependencies are libraries Camunda depends on to provide core functionality.
 In the list below marked as {{< RD >}}.